oneapi-src/oneDNN/doc/programming_model/data_types.md

   datatype will be s32 if its weights are an integral datatype, or f32 otherwise.

+The accumulation datatype used during `Op` computation is governed by the `accumulation_mode` attribute of the primitive.
+By default, f32 is used for floating-point primitives (or f64 for f64 primitives) and s32 is used for integral primitives.

 No downconversions are allowed by default, but can be enabled using the floating-point math controls described in @ref dev_guide_attributes_fpmath_mode.

 ### Floating-point environment
 oneDNN floating-point computation behavior is controlled by the